Liability for Nuclear Damage

 The USA takes a somewhat different approach, and having pioneered the concept is not party to any international nuclear liability convention, except for the CSC, which has yet to come into force.
 The Price Anderson Act - the world's first comprehensive nuclear liability law - has since 1957 been central to addressing the question of liability for nuclear accident.
 It now provides $13.6 billion in cover without cost to the public or government and without fault needing to be proven.
 It covers power reactors, research reactors, enrichment plants, waste repositories and all other nuclear facilities.

 It was renewed for 20 years in mid 2005, with strong bipartisan support, and requires individual operators to be responsible for two layers of insurance cover.
-The first layer is where each nuclear site is required to purchase US$ 375 million liability cover (as of 2011) which is provided by a private insurance pool, American Nuclear Insurers (ANI).
+The first layer is where each nuclear operator is required to purchase US$ 450 million liability cover (from 2017) for each reactor which is provided by a private insurance pool, American Nuclear Insurers (ANI).
 This is financial liability, not legal liability as in European liability conventions.
+Reactors under 100 MWe have a lower primary insurance requirement.

 The second layer or secondary financial protection (SFP) program is jointly provided by all US reactor operators.
 It is funded through retrospective payments if required of up to $121 million per reactor per accident* collected in annual instalments of $19 million (and adjusted with inflation).
 Combined, the total provision in 2014 comes to over $13.6 billion paid for by the utilities.
 (The Department of Energy also provides $10 billion for its nuclear activities.)
 Beyond this cover and irrespective of fault, Congress, as insurer of last resort, must decide how compensation is provided in the event of a major accident.